thib-s/flash-newton-schulz/README.md

 we can fuse it with the first newton schulz iterate.
 Furthermore this gives a better starting point for the newton schulz iterations as the matrix is closer to orthogonal

 Thanks to this, we can save one iteration of newton schulz.
-However, the non linear nature of AOL prevents us from using Jiacheng's approach to compute new polynomials factors.
-So we proposed two approaches to optimize our NS coeffs, via polynomial approximation of AOL's effect or genetic algorithms.
-This is done in the directory `hp_opt`.

-### Current work:

-First, we need to make sure our implementation is not changing the nature of the underlying iterative computation.
-Indeed, AOL rescaling has an effect of the polar factor of the matrix $U.V^T$ we are trying to compute.
-However, when matrices are relatively close to being column-orthogonal (which is mostly the case in high dimensions), meaning this effect is small compared to the approximation error of the baseline NS algorithm.

-This is checked empirically in a GPT-2 like training setup in the `gradient-exploration` directory.
+### triton kernel for ns_line_3:

+We noticed that the ns_line_3 function was taking a lot of time, so we wrote a triton kernel to avoid multiple loadings of the same data.
+This give a marginal speedup on small matrices, where loading data is the bottleneck.

 ### Empirical validation: